conterra/reactivity/packages/reactivity-events/README.md

 ### Integration with `batch`

 The `batch()` function from `@conterra/reactivity-core` can be used to group reactive changes to one or more signals, comparable to a transaction.
-Effects or watches are not run executed until the batch completes.
+Effects or watches are not executed until the batch completes.
 This prevents intermediate states (which may be inconsistent) from being observed by other parts of the application.

 Event handling works the same way: even when `onSync` is used, event handlers are not running _immediately_, but only after the batch completes.